 Kelly had been mayordomo of Jamacha Rancho on the Sweetwater River and also a merchant in San Diego.
 He died in 1890, leaving Rancho Agua Hedionda to his nine nephews and nieces, children of his brother, Matthew Kelly.

-The last of these heirs, William Sherman Kelly, died on May 10, 1950, at the age of eighty-five.
+The last of these direct heirs, William Sherman Kelly, died on May 10, 1950, at the age of eighty-five.
 Holdings of his son, Allan, 820 acres of the Marrón grant, included the upper part of Agua Hedionda Lagoon.

 From Allan Kelly's home can be seen the lagoon into which empties the creek of the same name, the Encina power plant and the ocean.
 In the distance to the south is Palomar Airport which had been carved out of the original land grant.
 Within the same boundaries are two high hills, or mountains, which on county maps bear the historic names of Mount Kelly and Mount Hinton.